KentBeck/BPlusTree2/plan.md

 69. Test with keys that trigger edge cases in the comparison function
 70. Test with operations that hit every code path in node splitting/merging
 71. Test with operations during iteration (modification during traversal)

+### Missing Abstractions for Simplification

+72. Implement a cursor/position abstraction for tracking location in the tree
+73. Implement a node visitor pattern for unified tree traversal
+74. Create a common iterator abstraction to simplify iterator implementations
+75. Extract node operations (splitting, merging) into separate abstractions
+76. Develop a unified tree traversal abstraction with different traversal orders
+77. Create a key-value pair (Entry) abstraction for simplified operations
+78. Implement a node balancing abstraction for insertion and removal operations
+79. Refactor to eliminate unsafe code through better abstractions
+80. Implement a path abstraction for tracking ancestry during tree operations
+81. Create a node buffer abstraction to simplify node splitting and merging